Skip to main content

 • Getting to know your children's friends.

-• Letting your children know what behavior you expect, and what the consequences will be if he or she doesn't follow the rules.
+• Letting your children know what behavior you expect and the consequences for not following the rules.

-• Supervising all parties to ensure there is no alcohol.
+• Supervising all parties to ensure there's no alcohol.

 Topics in this Post